psypersky/the-vibecode-framework/README.md

 ## Abstract

-A new way of programming requires a new architecture, we all have seen how hard is for AI to mantain coeherence when building a codebase.
+A new way of programming requires a new architecture, we all have seen how hard it is for AI to mantain coeherence when building a codebase.
 This framework is a set of rules designed to optmise context performance in AI models.
 The main idea is to micro modularize, nothing new, but humans have demostrated to be really bad at this hence AI is too.

 Appart from building themselves these apps are AI first, AI should have access to all state of the app by default, should be introspective and be able to read its configuration, it should be self configuring.